olekuhlmann/CCT-Harmonics-Optimizer/README.md

 **Example**

 Below is an example result of the Grid Search Optimizer on a quadrupole model.
 The left are the harmonics before the optimizer and the right are the ones after.
-All bn values were optimized close to 0 and all Bn curves show favourable shapes.
+All bn values were optimized close to 0 and all Bn curves show favorable shapes.
 The runtime was 60 minutes on a machine with CUDA and a RTX 3080Ti.
 For larger magnet models, the runtime can reach 5 hours with the same hardware.

 <div align="center">
 <img width="684" alt="Before vs. After for an example of the Grid Search Optimizer" src="https://github.com/user-attachments/assets/1707c8a1-4bc0-4103-95d7-ad71efcd180d">